W95Psp/fstar-effects-graph-builder/README.md

 | Reflectable                       | Thick green border        |
 | `sub_effect A = B`                | Yellow arrow              |

 Path of effects are accessible in tooltips.
+Clicking on nodes open the source code of the effect on github.